russross/4307/_slides/week1.md

 > &nbsp;
 >
-> Database System Concepts, 7th edition (or earlier)
+> Database Systems: The Complete Book, 2nd edition
 >
-> by Silverschatz, Korth, and Sudarshan
+> by Hector Garcia-Molina, Jeffrey D. Ullman, and Jennifer Widom

 You can buy it, rent it, or find a PDF copy online.
-Paperback or rental is about $70.
+Paperback or rental is about $60.

 Should you buy it?